 As long as you’re not seriously injured, you should assess and record the damage to your car and the other vehicle involved in the accident.

 To help your insurance claim and personal injury claim, you should take lots of detailed photos of the vehicles, the license plates of the vehicles, the damage caused to the vehicles, and the wider accident scene that shows the positions of the vehicles.

-When you’re involved in a serious car accident, you should call local law enforcement.
-That can be beneficial when you need to make an insurance claim or a personal injury claim because the police report can be used as evidence.
+When you're involved in a serious car accident, you should call local law enforcement.
+This can be beneficial when you need to make an insurance claim or a personal injury claim because the police report can be used as evidence.
 If the collision happens in Texas, you can search for the TX crash report online.
 All you need is the incident's date, ZIP code, and your car's VIN.

 Even if you don’t have any noticeable injuries, you should still get yourself checked out by a doctor or another medical professional after being involved in a car accident.